PIesPnuema/stl_implementation_practice/Vector/README.md

 ----

-#### Please feel free to let me know if you know a better method of implimitation for the following:
+#### Please feel free to let me know if there's a better method of implimitation for the following:
 - Structure on how I have built the project.
 From directory names/locations to how I ran my UnitTests.
 - Functions that may be implimented better.
 - Structure of the code regarding comments and style.